 Then, like dust, the darkness fell to the ground and disappeared.

 “You cannot kill me,” the deep voice rang in the empty air, “You can only resist me.
 I will always be with her.
-Even when you aren’t.”
+Even when you are not.”

-Years.
+More time passed.
 How long he did not know.
-Lady Elizabeth rarely returned, but he stood ever-ready.
+Lady Elizabeth rarely returned now, but he stood ever-ready.
 For seventeen years he’d fought to keep her safe.
 Now he did not know if she was alive.